-Water Management Committee - Standing/Limited (4 Per Region)
+Water Management Committee - Standing/Limited (4 Per Region) Meetings: 4 times a year

 The Water Management Committee makes recommendations to the Board of Directors on policy and programs related to water management.
 The committee reviews and recommendation positions on legislation and regulations as requested by other committees.
 The committee also assists in gathering and disseminating information regarding agricultural and urban water management, water conservation and water use efficiency, development and use of water resources, wastewater treatment and water recycling and reuse.